cedarbdd/cedar/README.markdown

         SPEC_END

 * Build and run.
 Note that, unlike OCUnit, you must run your executable in order to run your specs.
+Also unlike OCUnit this allows you to use the debugger when running specs.

 ## Matchers